NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

 LACNIC
 """"""

-Although LACNIC offers delegated RPKI, this is not possible to configure this in their member portal.
+Although LACNIC offers delegated RPKI, it is not possible to configure this in their member portal yet.
 While the procedures are still being defined, please open a ticket via hostmaster@lacnic.net to get started.

 RIPE NCC
 """"""""

-When you are a RIPE NCC member who does not have RPKI configured, you will be presented with a choice if you would like to use Hosted or Non-Hosted RPKI.
+When you are a RIPE NCC member who does not have RPKI configured, you will be presented with a choice if you would like to use hosted or non-hosted RPKI.

 .. figure:: img/ripencc-hosted-non-hosted.png
     :align: center